- Calendar

 How to Celebrate Women's Equality Day

-A great way to recognize and celebrate the women that fought for the right to vote is by registering to vote and making sure your voice is heard.
+A great way to recognize and celebrate the women who fought for the right to vote is by registering to vote and making sure your voice is heard.
 Like the Suffragettes, we all have the power to make a difference.

 You can also show your support for women by volunteering at women's shelters, signing petitions, or joining the many organizations that continue to push for women's equal rights.